besley/Slickflow/README.md

 **6. Process Version**
      the process has version property to upgrade a new definiton.
 **7. XML Cache**
-     the runtime instance use cache to keep xml process diagram in the memory.
+     the runtime instance use cache to keep xml process diagram by an expired duration parameter.
 **8. Code Style**
  **0). model**